 Training Your Staff (And Yourself)

 This is your chance to alleviate some of the inevitable nerves and uncertainty that you and your staff will have prior to the soft opening.
 By now, you will have a more-or-less exact idea of how many people you will be serving, and this will directly inform how you train your staff as well as yourself.
 The most important things will be making sure that service for customers is effective and efficient.
 Talk to your staff about how they should interact with customers.
 How often should the waiters or waitresses be checking in with their tables?
 How should they handle things if a customer has an issue with a dish they ordered?
-These are things that should be figured out solidly before anyone walks in the door.
+These are things that should be decided upon concretely before anyone walks in the door.

 Your staff should also be well-prepared for their specific role.
 Everyone should be intimately familiar with the menu that is being served for the soft opening, and servers should be quite familiar with the ingredients and preparation details so that they can answer any questions from customers as well as possibly add a bit of finesse to their service.